ChrisTrannn/Evil-Geniuses-Assessment/README.md

 on how often their coordinates were in the light blue zone, I used that number and compared to a threshold of 50%.
 If the coordinates of Team2 on T side were not in the light blue zone for more than 50% of the time, I deemed it not a common strategy.
+- I would make the following changes to my code,

 #### b.
 What is the average timer that Team2 on T (terrorist) side enters “BombsiteB” with least 2 rifles or SMGs?
-- The average timer that Team2 on T side enters BombsiteB with at least 2 rife is 39.0147908036336 seconds.
+- The average timer that Team2 on T side enters BombsiteB with at least 2 rifles or smgs is 39.0147908036336 seconds.
 This is calculated by filtering the dataframe based on team, side, site, number of players left, and whether bomb is planted.
 Then the average of the seconds is taken to get the average time it takes for T side to come to BombsiteB.